timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART VI-ITEMIZED DEDUCTIONS FOR INDIVIDUALS AND CORPORATIONS/PART VI-ITEMIZED DEDUCTIONS FOR INDIVIDUALS AND CORPORATIONS.md

 ### §172.
 Net operating loss deduction
 #### (a) Deduction allowed
-* There shall be allowed as a deduction for the taxable year an amount equal to the lesser of—
+* There shall be allowed as a deduction for the taxable year an amount equal to—

-  * (1) the aggregate of the net operating loss carryovers to such year, plus the net operating loss carrybacks to such year, or
+  * (1) in the case of a taxable year beginning before January 1, 2021, the aggregate of the net operating loss carryovers to such year, plus the net operating loss carrybacks to such year, and

+  * (2) in the case of a taxable year beginning after December 31, 2020, the sum of—

+    * (A) the aggregate amount of net operating losses arising in taxable years beginning before January 1, 2018, carried to such taxable year, plus

+    * (B) the lesser of—

+      * (i) the aggregate amount of net operating losses arising in taxable years beginning after December 31, 2017, carried to such taxable year, or

-  * (2) 80 percent of taxable income computed without regard to the deduction allowable under this section.
+      * (ii) 80 percent of the excess (if any) of—

+        * (I) taxable income computed without regard to the deductions under this section and sections 199A and 250, over

+        * (II) the amount determined under subparagraph (A).

 * For purposes of this subtitle, the term "net operating loss deduction" means the deduction allowed by this subsection.